0

 Energy & natural resources infrastructure

-• Acting for Fenland DC in a judicial review challenge to the DCO for an Energy from Waste facility in Wisbech (2024-ongoing).
+• Judicial review proceedings concerning the DCO for the Medworth Energy from Waste facility in Wisbech (2024).

 • Advising on regulatory issues relating to underground gas storage in Northern Ireland (2023-ongoing).